cucumber/cucumber-ruby/README.txt

 * TODO: Custom nodes for the syntax tree
 * TODO: Actually execute the stories
 * TODO: Make rake run specs by default
+* TODO: Make it work with pure ruby regexen

 == SYNOPSIS: